 Read about typical case studies

 We are curious about excellence in grassroots advocacy, Political Action Committee and government relations productivity and influence.
-Thus, we regularly initiate proprietary research projects to uncover best practices relative to grassroots persuasion, fundraising influence, and volunteer management.
+Thus, we regularly initiate proprietary research projects to uncover best practices relative to grassroots persuasion, fundraising, and volunteer management.

 Our findings have positioned us as thought leaders who go beyond what is commonly known and practiced to the behaviors that grow the roots of success.